Ophthalmologist Degrees and Education Requirements

 M.D. with Residency in Ophthalmology

 Ophthalmologists are physicians who specialize in treating and diagnosing ailments of the eye.
 Such problems can include diseases like cataracts or glaucoma; injuries; and problems with vision, like farsightedness.
-Ophthalmologists have more specialized training in the eye than family doctors and, contrary to optometrists, have completed medical school and have a knowledge of general medicine and surgery.
+Ophthalmologists have more specialized training in the eye than family doctors and, contrary to optometrists, have completed medical school and have knowledge of general medicine and surgery.
 Because of this training, ophthalmologists often get referrals of patients with serious eye disorders from optometrists and family physicians.

 Many medical school programs in ophthalmology advise students to enroll in pre-ophthalmology or pre-optometry bachelor's degree programs.
 These programs are usually rigorous and prepare students to take the Optometry College Admission Test.
 These programs usually contain at least one year of biology, chemistry, physics, math and physiology.
 Microbiology and statistics are also parts of most programs.